 With the increase in online shopping, the concept of the traditional mall is in flux.
 Anchor tenants in the form of “big box” stores are vanishing, and new and different types of tenants are moving in.
 A Wall Street Journal article in mid-2017, for example, was headlined “The Mall of the Future Will Have No Stores.”
 While that day may be coming, it won’t arrive for quite some time.
 The new tenants, according to the article, will be companies using former big box stores for office space, dining and entertainment brands, and conversions into “lifestyle centers” with apartments, grocery stores, medical offices, and other conveniences.
 In this scenario, the opportunity for service brands such as massage, hair salons, gyms, and more will abound, as will the right food concepts.
 Another factor in the shifting identity of suburban malls is the preference for urban living by Millennials.

 Seasoned franchisees advise that it's better to wait for an "A" location than to open in a "B" or "C" site just to get going.
 While speed to market is always a consideration, "Haste makes waste" rules the day if you select a less-than-optimal site.

 Another great source of help and advice can be found in current franchisees.
 Ask them what makes their location successful; what they wish they did differently in choosing their site; and what advice they might have for you.
 Compile a list of the features they cite as contributing to their success, as well as those to avoid.
-They're not in your territory, so they're not competitors - and if they're smart, they'll like seeing another successful unit to help build the brand and penetrate new markets.
+They're not in your territory, so they're not competitors.
+And if they're smart, they'll like seeing another successful unit to help build the brand in the area and penetrate new markets.